-The stats that prove Oscars Best Picture winners are over-rated
+The stats that prove Oscars Best Picture winners are overrated

 Unusually again, both critics and audiences alike agreed.
 Toy Story 3 averaged a Rotten Tomatoes top critic score of 100 and an audience score of 89, with Inception’s rating at 86-91.
-However, the Best Picture award went to King’s Speech, which sold just three million tickets in the US with an impressive approval rating of 90 to 92 for top critics.
-Black Swan (87-84) and The Social Network (100-86) both had limited ticket sales and public appeal by comparison, despite being critical darlings.
+But the Best Picture award went to King’s Speech, which sold just three million tickets in the US with an impressive approval rating of 90 to 92 for top critics.
+Black Swan (87-84) and The Social Network (100-86) both registered limited ticket sales and public appeal by comparison, despite being critical darlings.

 Actual winner: King’s Speech